Armel081/Armels-Cafe/README.md

 ### INSTRUCTIONS

-Download as zip, extract, and open the file "cafe.html" to get started on the main page.
-Also, don't touch anything else from the folder, as that may cause some elements on the page to break and/or not load correctly
+Click on "**Code**" at the top, download as ZIP, extract the ```Armels-Cafe-main``` folder, and open the file ```cafe.html``` to get started on the main page.
+Also, don't touch anything else from the folder, as that may cause elements on the page to break and/or not load correctly.

 #### Attributions

-[FreeCodeCamp's CSS Cafe Course](https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-basic-css-by-building-a-cafe-menu) for the original idea and the base design of the page
+[FreeCodeCamp's CSS Cafe Course](https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-basic-css-by-building-a-cafe-menu) for the original idea and the base design of the page.

-[Armel081 (aka me)](https://github.com/Armel081) for the code and all of the other extra design features and sites
+[Armel081 (aka me)](https://github.com/Armel081) for the code and extra design additions, plus the other sites.